Photo from Getty Images

 The World Health Organization's Global Network of Age-Friendly Cities and Communities has identified eight domains of livability that influence the quality of life of older adults.

-The domains are also used as a framework and starting point by the U.S.-based towns, cities and counties that belong to the AARP Network of Age-Friendly Communities.
+The domains are also used as a framework and starting point by the U.S.-based towns, cities and counties that belong to the AARP Network of Age-Friendly States and Communities.

 As a centralized source for information, examples and strategies about how programs and policies that work can help a community become more age-friendly, the following links will connect you to fact sheets, tool kits, guides, reports and more about each of the domains.